Minneapolis Cop Charged With Murder In Shooting Of Australian Bride-To-Be Justine Damond

-Law enforcement authorites have charged the Minneapolis police officer who allegedly shot and killed Justine Damond on July 15, 2017, with third-degree murder and second-degree manslaughter.
-Damond, 40, moved to America from Sydney, Australia, and was scheduled to marry a Minneapolis man in August.
+Law enforcement authorities have charged the Minneapolis police officer who allegedly shot and killed Justine Damond on July 15, 2017, with third-degree murder and second-degree manslaughter.
+Yoga and meditation instructor Damond, 40, moved to America from Sydney, Australia, and was scheduled to marry a Minneapolis man in August.

 Officer Mohamed Noor, 32, turned himself in this morning on an apprehension warrant for the two charges, and he was booked into the Hennepin County Jail subject to $500,000 bail, the Minneapolis Star Tribune reported.
 During the pendency of the investigation, Noor declined to give a statement to investigators in the incident that made headlines in this country and in Australia.
 In advance of the nuptials, Justine Ruszczyk had taken last name of fiance Don Damond.